 Honourable mention: 1991’s Time Does Not Heal is a technical masterclass and deserves every accolade thrown its way!

 More honourable mentions: Every album you feel should be included and hasn’t been!
-We acknowledge that no Nuclear Assault, no Death Angel, no Overkill, no Sacred Reich, no Suicidal Tendencies, no Possessed (more death than thrash), no Forbidden, no Flotsam and Jetsam and no Heathen etc will upset many of you.
+We acknowledge that no Nuclear Assault, no Death Angel, no Sacred Reich, no Suicidal Tendencies, no Possessed (more death than thrash), no Forbidden, no Flotsam and Jetsam and no Heathen etc will upset many of you.
 And, you’d be right.
-There’s just too many milestones of thrash to squeeze into one Top 10 list!
+But there’s just too many milestones of American thrash to squeeze into one Top 10 list!

 Check out our other related thrash features in this series: